MI6 chief says 'summary executions' seen in Bucha, Ukraine, were part of Putin's invasion plan - 1010 WCSI

 BUCHA MASSACRE: GLOBAL OUTCRY AGAINST RUSSIA ESCALATES AS HORRIFYING STORIES EMERGE OF UKRAINE ATROCITIES

-“We knew Putin’s invasion plans included summary executions by his military and intelligence services,” Chief of MI6 Richard Moore tweeted on Sunday.
+“We knew Putin’s invasion plans included summary executions by his military and intelligence services,” MI6 Chief Richard Moore tweeted on Sunday.
 “The reports of execution-style killings of civilians emerging from liberated areas are horrifying and chilling.”

 Ukrainian officials said the bodies of 410 civilians were found in towns around the capital, Kyiv.
 In Bucha, northwest of the capital, Associated Press journalists said they witnessed 21 bodies.
 One group of nine, all in civilian clothes, were scattered around a site that residents said Russian troops used as a base.
 They appeared to have been shot at close range.
 At least two had their hands tied behind their backs.